ebebbington/context-finder/README.md

-# text-extractor
+# Context Read and Print
-*text-extractor* is used to grab any number of contexts from a file that you specify using values in an array that will match multiple context titles e.g. you want to grab contexts with the titles 'version-xxxx', so one value in the array will be 'version-' - this will grab all contexts with that value in the title.
-It will read a file and write the output into a new file with the exact same format.
-This project holds 2 files: `call-text-extractor.js` and `text-extactor.js`, the latter is where the magic happens and the former is where you changes the values to wat you want and calls the main script.
+*context-read-and-print* is used to grab contexts from a file chosen by you using contexts titles to search for given on the command line.
+The main script will then read the file checking if a context matches against the list given on he CL and saves these into a file.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your machine.